Digital-HR/site/en/product-development.md

 ## Product Backlog

 The Product Backlog is a list of requirements, or tasks to complete in order to develop a product that meets the clients needs.
 It is also used as the team's way to track the work they've completed, and the priority of each request.
-Each task is assigned a type based on the task to be completed :
+Each task is assigned a type based on the task to be completed:

 * Bugs: Something that isn't working as intended.
 * Enhancements: Updates in functionality or new features.